stfc/PSyclone/examples/lfric/README.md

 ```

 This example also demonstrates the use of `Wchi` function space metadata
-for coordinate fields in LFRic.
+for coordinate fields and the use of `integer`-valued fields in LFRic.

 ## Example 4: Multiple Built-in Calls and Named Invokes